marc0l92/MiaoMiao_project/src_backdoor/README.md

 #### What the server installer does

 The server installer is an auto-extracter executable created with WinRar.
-This program extract all the file in the folder ```%APPDATA%/miaomiao``` and executes the script ```MiaoMiao.bat``` using the parameter ```-i```.
+This program extract all the file in the folder ```%APPDATA%/miaomiao``` and at the end executes the command ```MiaoMiao.bat -i```.

-The MiaoMiao installer executes these operations:
+The MiaoMiao installer performs these operations:
-* kills all the previous version of MiaoMiao
+* kill all the processes of NetCat;
-* add a new entry to the windows registry in order to launch the service at windows start up
+* add a new entry to the windows registry in order to launch the service at windows start up;
-* add a windows firewall exception
+* add a Windows Firewall exception for NetCat;
-* starts the service
+* start the service.

 ### Client (Attacker)

 #### Windows client

-Dowload the repository on the windows client and launch the script ```/src_backdoor/client/client.bat```.
+Dowload the repository on the Windows client and launch the script ```/src_backdoor/client/client.bat```.
 This script will ask you to insert the IP address of the server machine and after that the connection is enstablished.

 Now you have a remote console on the server machine.